mesolitica/malaya/README.rst

 -  **Word2Vec**, provide pretrained bahasa wikipedia and bahasa news Word2Vec, with easy interface and visualization.
 -  **Zero-shot classification**, provide Zero-shot classification interface using Transformer-Bahasa to recognize texts without any labeled training data.
 -  **Hybrid 8-bit Quantization**, provide hybrid 8-bit quantization for all models to reduce inference time up to 2x and model size up to 4x.
--  **Longer Sequences Transformer**, provide BigBird + Pegasus for longer Abstractive Summarization, Neural Machine Translation and Relevancy Analysis sequences.
+-  **Longer Sequences Transformer**, provide BigBird, BigBird + Pegasus and Fastformer for longer sequence tasks.

 Pretrained Models
 ------------------